Table of Content

 project charts

-Pros: The pros of using a flowchart are that it presents a project’s steps and processes in a graphic way which is especially helpful for visual learners.
+Pros: The pros of using a flowchart software are that it presents a project’s steps and processes in a graphic way which is especially helpful for visual learners.
 You can customize flow charts as needed to incorporate branding materials, brand colors, company structure, and more.

 Cons: The cons of flowcharts are that they won’t work for large projects with many steps or when several departments are involved.